arunanksharan/dpay/README.md

 ## Specification: Interactive Transaction Request
+**Note: The below given details has been adapted from Solana Pay specifications since it was relevant and succinct.
+Only the parts relevant to EVM have been retained.
 It creates the structure for enabling interactive request and bi-directional communication between wallets and other etntities within the context of a transaction.

 ethereum:<link>